 (SOUNDBITE OF MUSIC)

-GUTHRIE: (Singing) Oh, I've been skidding 'round down on Skid Row.
+GUTHRIE: (Singing) Oh, I've been skidding around down on Skid Row.
 I've been skidding around down on Skid Row.
 It's the skiddiest street in town.
-I'm just getting up and down.
+I've been skidding up and down.
 I've been skidding up and down on the Skid Row.

 (SOUNDBITE OF ARCHIVED RECORDING)

-GUTHRIE: As I rambled around all over the country and kept looking at all these people, seeing how they lived outside like cows, around in the trees and timber and under the bridges, and along all the railroad tracks and in their little shack houses that they built out of cardboard and tow sacks and old corrugated iron, it just struck me to write this song called, "I Ain't Got No Home in the World Anymore."
+GUTHRIE: As I rambled around all over the country and kept looking at all these people, seeing how they lived outside like cows, around in the trees and timber and under the bridges; along all the railroad tracks and in their little shack houses that they built out of cardboard and tow sacks and old, corrugated iron, it just struck me to write this song, called "I Ain't Got No Home in the World Anymore."